 Ever since films like Jaws and Star Wars established a model for ambitious, FX-filled features that could make a lot of money, studios have been tinkering with blockbusters in the summer.
 Sometimes the real money-making potential is in the stars, sometimes it’s in the intellectual property, sometimes it’s in the massive visual effects, and sometimes it’s all of the above.
 Whatever the case, it’s a business model that isn’t going anywhere, and as with any continuous Hollywood trend, it’s bound to produce a few flops.

-So, in celebration of summer movie season, here are 15 films all filled with blockbuster potential that failed, often spectacularly, upon arriving in front of audiences.
+While the 2021 summer movie season is just beginning to spring back to life following a tough year due to the pandemic, here are 15 past films—all filled with blockbuster potential—that failed, often spectacularly, upon arriving in front of audiences.
 Notice: We said summer, referring to the summer movie season that begins roughly in May these days and continues until the fall, so if a movie tanked in December, it’s not included here.
 Also notice: We said “blockbusters” in the headline, which means that through budget or casting or both, these were films with big intentions that produced not-so-big results, even if they’re often beloved years later.